Cash Value Life Insurance

-The medical history of your family members is also a factor which is taken into account by the insurance company while calculating your policy premium.
+The medical history of your family members is also a factor that is taken into account by the insurance company while calculating your policy premium.

 If one or more of your family members have diabetes, heart disease, or cancer, you might be genetically predisposed to developing these problems as well.
 In which case, the insurer might bump up your premiums.

 Many insurance companies check the driving record of the applicants during the underwriting process.
-If you have a clean driving record, you are likely to qualify for a lower risk class compared to someone who has piled up a number of traffic violations or a DUI.
+If you have a clean driving record, you are likely to qualify for a lower risk class compared to someone who has piled up many traffic violations or a DUI.

 Advantages of Cash Value Life Insurance

 A cash value life insurance policy covers you until your death.
 The policy stays in force as long as the premiums are paid regularly – irrespective of other factors.
 Knowing that your dependents do not have to rely on anyone for their financial needs in your absence can give you a tremendous sense of security.

 One of the biggest advantages of a cash value life insurance policy is that you can use the cash value component like a savings account, which can be accessed from time to time for your financial needs.
 There are three ways in which you can access your policy’s cash value.

 You can withdraw a portion of your policy’s built-up cash value.
 The amount of money you can withdraw depends on the terms and conditions of your policy.